 Discover the Magic Within!

-Storytelling is a wonderful way to introduce mindfulness for anxious kids (well all kids actually!)
+Children’s fiction is a wonderful way to introduce mindfulness for all kids.

 As parents, carers, or educators, we understand the importance of helping children find their inner calm (especially at bedtime/in school), which is why the mindful story of Robbie and Jess can help!